FAQs

 4. Cleaning Your Screen

 With use, your screen will begin to accumulate residue from the incense.
 This is normal.
 Just as you care for your favorite pan after cooking on the stove, you’ll want to care for your screen.
-Any cooled incense that you are not able to get off by brushing (or using the top edge of the brush to chip off), you can clean as follows or watch our Screen Cleaning Reel that’s highlighted on our Instagram Page:
+Any cooled incense that you are not able to get off by brushing, you can clean as follows or watch our Screen Cleaning Reel that’s highlighted on our Instagram Page:

 Over time you may choose to replace your screen and you can easily purchase a replacement screen in our shop.